gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/influence-diagram.md

 that comprises of path probability function and path utility function over paths $𝐬∈𝐒$ conditional to the decision strategy $Z.$

+## Attributes
+In this section, we define common attributes for influence diagrams. [^2]

+**Discrete** influence diagram refers to countable state space.
+Otherwise, the influence diagram is **continuous**.
+We can discretize continuous influence diagrams using bins.

+Two nodes are **sequential** if there exists a directed path from one node to the other in the influence diagram.
+Otherwise, the nodes are **parallel**.
+Sequential nodes often model time dimension.

+**Repeated subdiagram** refers to a recurring pattern within an influence diagram.
+Often, influence diagrams do no have a unique structure, but they consist of a repeated pattern due to the properties of the underlying problem.

+**Limited-memory** influence diagram refers to an influence diagram where an upper bound limits the size of the information set for decision nodes.

+**Isolated subdiagrams** refer to an influence diagram that consists of multiple diagrams that are not connected.
+Therefore, decisions on one isolated subdiagram do not affect decisions on other isolated subdiagrams.

 ## References
 [^1]: Salo, A., Andelmin, J., & Oliveira, F. (2019).
 Decision Programming for Multi-Stage Optimization under Uncertainty, 1–35.
 Retrieved from [http://arxiv.org/abs/1910.09196](http://arxiv.org/abs/1910.09196)